lloydkevin/hugo-wd/content/post/2007-11-05-cakephp-ruby-rails-bias.md

                 There are steps you can take to speed up RoR.
 Running it **using Fast CGI** is one option.
 But again we get to the point of what is a available on shared hosts.
 Even on dedicated hosts performance is a problem. **The RoR community has taken the _Throw More Hardware At It_ defense**, but everyone doesn't have that options.
 They are quite vested in [Moore's Law][4], which basically states that hardware performance will continue to increase exponentially, due to increases in technology.

                 Even one of the developers of Twitter (huge RoR application) has expressed [concern about RoR's performance][5].
 For the rest of us of us on shared hosts or who write small/medium sized applications for clients on shared hosts, **Fast CGI** (if not already installed) and **adding a faster CPU are luxuries that we simply do not have**.
-I would also remind you that even Mr. Moore himself stated that the law _&#8220;can't continue forever&#8221;_.
+I would also remind you that even Mr. Moore himself stated that the law _"can't continue forever"_.
 There's going to be a point when things get down the atomic sizes, then what?
 But anyway, that's a whole other discussion.

                 My point is, I write efficient code when I can.
-Other times I write &#8220;get it done&#8221; code. **I can't afford to my framework to slow me down** even more than I'm going slow down myself.
+Other times I write "get it done" code. **I can't afford to my framework to slow me down** even more than I'm going slow down myself.
 With these memory and CPU issues, I even wonder how shared hosts are able to provide RoR services to all their customers.</li>

                   * ### Object Oriented Programming